 All visitors must be informed about the applicable infection prevention measures.

-Due to extra cleaning requirements, there is limited capacity, and the cleaning unit must prioritize its duties.
-This means that the units that choose to use their own facilities must take on extra cleaning duties themselves.
-They must, on a daily basis, wipe surfaces in their own office workplaces, kitchens must be cleaned by employees, and there are restrictions on the use of common areas such as kitchens, meeting rooms, etc. See action cards for further details.
+Due to extra cleaning requirements there is limited capacity, and the cleaning unit must prioritize its duties.
+This means that the units must take on extra cleaning duties themselves.
+We must, on a daily basis, wipe surfaces in our own office workplaces, kitchens must be cleaned by employees, and there are restrictions on the use of common areas such as kitchens, meeting rooms, etc. See the action card for further details.